jeannamatthews-classes/group-project-parking/docs/timelog/garciapy/garciapy.md

 2/17/2026
 * Reach out and contact Professor Matteows, as the user has not responded to us.
-* Download Git & Android Studio, and get familiar with it
+* Download Git & Android Studio, and get familiar with them

 2/24/2026
-* Ask Prof. Mattews about timelog
+* Ask Prof. Mattews about the timelog
 * Separation of Roles.
    * Backend Integration - Individual
    * All :